National Statistic: yes

 Linking to a previous series

-Users wishing to link the BIS CPCIs (prior to 2014) and our new construction OPIs (from 2014 onwards) to create longer-running time series, have many options.
+Users wishing to link the Department for Business, Innovation and Skills (BIS) Construction Price and Cost Indices (CPCIs) (before 2014) and our new Construction Output Price Indices (OPIs) (from 2014 onwards) to create longer-running time series have many options.
 One approach would be to use a linking factor based on a common time period.

-To do this, select the nearest equivalent index published in the OPI (2005=100) series and then calculate a linking factor as follows:
+To do this, select the nearest equivalent index published in the OPI (2005 equals 100) series and then calculate a linking factor as follows.

 Users wishing to link the BIS CPCIs (until Quarter 2 (Apr to June) 2014) and our new Construction OPIs (from January 2014) to create longer-running time series can create a linking factor on a common period.
 The purpose of this is to create an equivalence between the value for the common period while maintaining the growth rates from both series.
 For example, for users who are using the BIS (2005 equals 100) indices in long-term contracts and wish to extend the series beyond Quarter 2 2014 (the last quarter for which CPCI data are available), the following approach would be suitable.